autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 Both node types expose the following attributes:
 *   `documentFilePath`: the file path to the MaterialX document (an XML file with extension `.mtlx`).
-*   `elementPath`: the path to the MaterialX element within the document.
-Use the format <material name/element name>.
+*   `elementPath`: the path to the MaterialX element within the document, in a slash-delimited format similar to XPath, e.g. <material name/element name>.
 *   `environmentRadianceMap`: the file path to the environment map to use for specular shading.
 Defaults to a texture that ships with the plug-in.
 *   `environmentIrradianceMap`: the file path to the environment map to use for diffuse shading.
 Defaults to a texture that ships with the plug-in.